Online Learning-Enhanced High Order Adaptive Safety Control: Simulations

-where $\mathbf{r}_{\mathrm{obs},i}$ denotes the position of $i$-th obstacle.
-The relative degree of $h_{i}$ is two with respect to the model in~\eqref{eq:DI_hybrid}, according to Def.~\ref{def:relative_degree}.
+where $\mathbf{r}_{\mathrm{obs},i}$ denotes the position of $i$-th obstacle, and $D_{s}$ is the minimal safety distance between the robot and obstacles.
+The relative degree of $h_{i}$ is two with respect to the model in~\eqref{eq:DI_hybrid}.
 We consider the extended class $\mathcal{K}$ functions as $\alpha_{i}(h) = \gamma_{i}h$.
-Thus the optimization is formulated as follows:
+The optimization is formulated as follows:

 The solution of the optimization \eqref{eq:optimization} is the control $\mathbf{u}$ for our hybrid learning-enhanced high-order aCBF controller.